Hodges # 7767

 To see information about rearing Giant Silk Moths – Click Here.

-The only times I’ve seen Cecropias here have been when I’ve had a reared female and it called in males.
+Most of the times I’ve seen Cecropias here have been when I’ve had a reared female and it called in males.
 Either we don’t have many of them, or they don’t come to lights.
 I’ve found a few cocoons, but they’ve always been either old and no longer occupied, or dead.

 6/15/2006 Reared female